numbas/editor-docs/source/jme-reference.rst

     **Example**:
         * ``assert(studentAnswer<=0, correct("Student answer is positive"))``

-.. function:: try(expression, name, except)
+.. jme:function:: try(expression, name, except)

     Try to evaluate ``expression``.
     If it is successfully evaluated, return the result.